Vectorized Online POMDP Planning: BACKGROUND AND RELATED WORK

 \subsection{Parallel Planning under Uncertainty}

-Advances in modern compute hardware, including multicore CPUs and GPUs, have given rise to new approaches in speeding up online planning under uncertainty via parallelization.
-Most approaches focus on solving MDPs -- the fully observable variant of POMDPs -- and are based on Monte Carlo Tree Search (MCTS).
+Advances in multicore CPUs and GPUs have enabled parallelization of online planning under uncertainty methods.
+Most approaches focus on solving MDPs -- the fully observable variant of POMDPs -- and build on Monte Carlo Tree Search (MCTS).
 The works in~\cite{cazenave2007parallelization, chaslot2008parallel} focus on different MCTS parallelization approaches, including leaf, root, and tree parallelization.
-Leaf parallelization evaluates leaf nodes using parallel simulations, while root parallelization builds multiple MCTS trees in parallel and merges them at the end of the search.
-Tree parallelization performs parallel searches in a single tree, but requires heavy use of mutexes to synchronize tree data access from parallel processes.
+Leaf parallelization evaluates leaf nodes using parallel simulations; root parallelization constructs multiple trees in parallel and merges them after search; and tree parallelization runs concurrent searches within a single tree, requiring extensive mutex-based synchronization.

-In the context of POMDP solving, several parallel offline solvers have been proposed.
+For POMDPs, several parallel offline solvers have been proposed.
 The work in~\cite{wray2015parallel} proposed an offline solver based on Point-Based Value Iteration (PBVI)~\cite{Pin03:Pointt} implemented on GPUs to accelerate the backup step by exploiting sparsity in belief vectors and optimizing memory access.
 The work in~\cite{lee2016massively} introduces offline solvers based on Monte Carlo Value Iteration (MCVI)~\cite{bai2010monte} that exploit GPU-only and hybrid CPU–GPU architectures to parallelize action evaluation, belief node value estimation, and expected return computation.

-More recently, parallel online solvers have been developed.
-These solvers aim to parallelize existing tree search-based methods.
-The work in~\cite{basu2021parallelizing} proposes a parallelized version of POMCP~\cite{silver2010montee}, using root parallelization (multiple search trees built in parallel) and pursuing tree parallelization, to speed up the action selection in large POMDPs.
+More recently, parallel online solvers have been developed, which aim to parallelize existing tree search-based methods.
+The work in~\cite{basu2021parallelizing} proposes a parallelized version of POMCP~\cite{silver2010montee}, using root parallelization and pursuing tree parallelization, to speed up the action selection in large POMDPs.
 The online solver HyP-DESPOT~\cite{Pai21HyPdespot} proposes a CPU–GPU hybrid architecture to parallelize the belief tree search on the CPU and Monte Carlo simulations on the GPU, combining them in a hybrid architecture.